 A defence relationship has developed out of New Zealand’s involvement in the Korean War.
 Around 6,000 New Zealanders served in Korea, 45 of whom lost their lives.
-Groups of New Zealand veterans and their families visit the ROK each April for commemorative ceremonies in Seoul, Kapyong, and at the UN Memorial Cemetery in Busan, where 34 New Zealanders are buried.
+Groups of New Zealand veterans and their families visit the ROK each April for commemorative ceremonies in Seoul, the ANZAC memorial at Kapyong, and at the UN Memorial Cemetery in Busan, where 34 New Zealanders are buried.

 New Zealand continues to support efforts to bring peace and security to the Korean Peninsula as a member of the United Nations Command Military Armistice Commission (UNCMAC).
-New Zealand contributes through a Defence Attaché in Seoul, as well as three fulltime New Zealand Defence Force personnel deployed to the UNCMAC.
-A high level of defence engagement is also maintained through involvement in multilateral peacekeeping operations, military exercises, ship visits, defence talks, and academic exchanges.
+New Zealand contributes through its Defence Attaché in Seoul, as well as three New Zealand Defence Force personnel deployed to the UNCMAC.
+A high level of defence engagement is also maintained through military exercises, ship visits, defence talks, and academic exchanges.

-The strong ROK-New Zealand bilateral relationship provides a sound foundation on which to enhance collaboration in regional and international settings such as EAS, APEC, ASEAN+ processes and the UN.
-A senior ROK delegation participated in the Pacific Islands Forum Post-Forum Dialogue in Auckland, September 2011.
+The strong ROK-New Zealand bilateral relationship provides a sound foundation on which to enhance collaboration in regional and international settings such as East Asia Summit, APEC, the ASEAN Regional Forum and the UN.
+The ROK is also a participant in the annual Pacific Islands Forum Post-Forum Dialogue and contributes ODA to the Pacific Island region.

 The Safetravel website has comprehensive travel information including advice on the safety of travel to South Korea .